GideonPARANOID/code-sketchpad/linux.md

 * `sudo crontab -l` - view what crontabs are currently running on the system for your user.
 * `sudo crontab -e` - edit the list of tasks.

+### Format

+The format of the `cronjobs` file is a bit odd, but fairly easy once you get your head around them:

+    <minute> <hour> <day of month> <month> <day of week> <job>

+### Examples

+The following command is run every 10 minutes of 1am on Friday:

+    0/10 1 * * 5 /home/user/script.sh

+The following command is run at quarter to and past every between 9am & 6pm every working weekday:

+    15,45 9-18 * * 0-5 /home/user/script.sh

 ## Firewall